USEPA/sensortoolkit/docs/source/template.rst

 Script Template
 ================

-Below is the template that you can use to get started with sensortoolkit.
+Below is the full template that you can use to get started with sensortoolkit.
 This can be copied directly from the documentation into your IDE of choice.

 .. note::